-Founded at All Saints' Episcopal Church and now living in the diocesan offices, CROSSwalk is an effort of the Episcopal Diocese of Chicago to engage people of faith and community organizations in addressing the escalating violence against youth in Chicago.
+Founded at All Saints' Episcopal Church, CROSSwalk was an effort of the Episcopal Diocese of Chicago to engage people of faith and community organizations in addressing the escalating violence against youth in Chicago.

 In 2015, the Diocese of Chicago began partnering with Episcopal Relief & Development to develop an asset map -- a tool to connect people and promote the sharing of ideas and information.
 Learn more by emailing Jen Boyle-Tucker.